29 June - 2 July 2017

 Central Eurasian Studies Society (CESS)

-The European Society for Central Asian Studies (ESCAS) and the Central Eurasian Studies Society (CESS) will hold the Joint ESCAS-CESS Conference at the American University of Central Asia (AUCA) in Bishkek, June 29-July 1, 2017.
+The European Society for Central Asian Studies (ESCAS) and the Central Eurasian Studies Society (CESS) will hold the Joint ESCAS-CESS Conference at the American University of Central Asia (AUCA) in Bishkek, June 29-July 2, 2017.
 This is the 15th Biennial Conference of ESCAS, and the Sixth Regional Conference of CESS.
 The conference will be hosted by AUCA’s Central Asian Studies Institute (CASI).
-The Call for Papers was issued in December with a deadline in February, and now the selection process has been completed and the preliminary program is due to be published by April 22.

 There was a tremendous response to the Call for Papers — the largest number ever received for an ESCAS Conference or a CESS Regional Conference.
 We expect that the total number at the conference will be about 500, making this one of the largest CESS conferences on record and the largest-ever ESCAS conference and largest international conference on Central Asian/Eurasian studies to be held within the region.